Transcript #374: Climbing the Python Web Mountain

 13:54 So it's kind of a class-based type of thing.

-13:56 First, it seems a little unnecessary, but as you interact with it and expose more features to the React layer, you'll see that kind of relevant there.
+13:56 First, it seems a little unnecessary, but as you interact with it and expose more features to the React layer,

 14:05 So you just say, I'm going to render, say, my database things and some other pieces of data.

-14:11 And then down somewhere, you've got your React code and your TSX, your React component there.
+14:10 And then down somewhere, you've got your React code and your TSX, your React component there.

 14:18 And if you've written React stuff, you should know pretty well how it works.

-14:28 But it gets more interesting later if you say, let's add an async function, like add one of my to-dos.
+14:28 But it gets more interesting later if you say, let's add an async function like add one of my to-dos.

-14:35 And I have a to-do example, right?
+14:35 And they have a to-do example, right?

 14:41 That's pretty wild.

-14:43 So it automatically generates typed, let's just say typed TypeScript because, I mean, you can't have non-typed TypeScript.
+14:46 Let's just say typed TypeScript because, I mean, you can't have non-typed TypeScript.

 14:50 But generally, TypeScript is typed.